Shwetha-Iyer/Currency/README.md

 # Currency

-This repository uses ExchangeRate API to do simple currency conversion.
+This repository uses ExchangeRate API to do currency conversion.